310assignment/guess-the-song/CONTRIBUTING.md

 1. **Check Existing Issues** – Make sure the bug hasn’t been reported already.
 2. **Title** – Give a short, descriptive title.
 3. **Description** – Explain what happened vs. what you expected, and steps to reproduce.
+4. **Environment** - Add information about OS, browser and version
-4. **Attachments** – Add error messages, logs, or screenshots if available.
+5. **Attachments** – Add error messages, logs, or screenshots if available.
-5. **Optional Fix** – Suggest a solution if you have one.

 ## How to Suggest a New Feature

 1. **Check Existing Issues labelled feature** – See if the feature has already been suggested.
-2. **Title** – Use a clear, descriptive title.
+2. **Title** – Use a clear, descriptive title with the appropriate label [FEATURE].
-3. **Description** – Explain what the feature does, why it’s useful, and any example use cases.
+3. **Description** – Explain what the feature does, why it’s useful, and any alteratives that were considered.
 4. **Optional Details** – Include mockups, links, or references if helpful.

+# Issue Approval Process

+For all new issues, a team discussion must occur in which each issue is discussed to check if they are appropriate before it is assigned to someone.

 ## How to Submit a Pull Request